marychapman/blog-search/README.md

-# blog-search
+# blog-search-sort
-A post that describes search algorithms
+A blog on searching and sorting algorithms